-I know this is kind of breaking the essence of this post, but seeing as we often just buy okonomiyaki sauce in supermarket, I thought it would be helpful what kind of brand has the most authentic flavour.
+I know this is kind of breaking the essence of this post, but seeing as we often just buy okonomiyaki sauce in supermarkets, I thought it would be helpful to determine what kind of brand has the most authentic flavor.

-I would have to say, more than 99% or even higher of people in Japan buy Otafuku's okonomiyaki sauce.
-It's the kind of okonomiyaki sauce in Japan without a doubt.
+I would have to say the majority of people in Japan buy Otafuku’s okonomiyaki sauce.
+It’s the most popular okonomiyaki sauce in Japan without a doubt.
 You can actually forget about other pre-made okonomiyaki sauce because Otafuku is the one.

-Even though I'm going to explain easy way to homemade okonomiyaki sauce soon, you might be looking for substitutes.
-Maybe you wanna look for easier alternative or change the flavour a bit.
-Here are some popular examples of alternative okonomitaki sauce in Japan:
+Even though I will explain an easy way to homemade okonomiyaki sauce soon, you might be looking for substitutes.
+Maybe you want to find an even easier alternative or change the flavor a bit.
+Here are some popular examples of alternative okonomiyaki sauce in Japan:

 - Takoyaki sauce: as I mentioned earlier, this can be interchangeable without any issues.

 - Tonkatsu sauce: it is slightly different, but you can use it for okonomiyaki.

 - Soy sauce and mayo: be careful with the amount as it can be very salty.

 - Ponzu: for a refreshing kick.

 - Ketchup and mayo, half and half: although it will be a completely different dish, they go well with okonomiyaki pancake.